Placer.ai | 2025

 As part of our WCAG compliance initiative, we overhauled Placer’s iconography system.
 The previous icon set was fully custom and overly detailed, making it incredibly time-consuming to maintain and visually confusing.
 We adopted the Phosphor Icons library to give designers access to a wide range of clean and clutter-free icons.
 This significantly reduced turnaround time and eliminated the need for ad-hoc icon design and approvals.

-We conducted a full audit of all existing icons, mapped each one to its closest Phosphor equivalent, and designed custom replacements where necessary.
+I conducted a full audit of all existing icons, mapped each one to its closest Phosphor equivalent, and designed custom replacements where necessary.
 To further enhance accessibility, we increased the default icon size from 18px to 24px and rigorously tested all design system components containing iconography to ensure visual consistency and prevent breaking changes.

 Old vs new menu example